-- Organic sales growth refers to the change in sales excluding the estimated impact of currency translation, acquisitions and divestitures; - Core unit volume refers to a measure of sales performance that excludes the estimated impact of currency translation, acquisitions and divestitures, as well as changes in product mix and pricing; - Segment operating income refers to income before interest and taxes; - Free cash flow refers to cash flow from operations, less payments for capital expenditures and software; and - Working capital from continuing operations refers to working capital excluding the impact of the held-for-sale business and short-term debt.
+- Organic sales growth refers to the change in sales excluding the estimated impact of currency translation, acquisitions and divestitures; - Core unit volume refers to a measure of sales performance that excludes the estimated impact of currency translation, acquisitions and divestitures, as well as changes in product mix and pricing; - Segment operating income refers to income before interest and taxes; - · Free cash flow refers to cash flow from operations, less payments for capital expenditures, software and other deferred charges; and - Working capital from continuing operations refers to working capital excluding short-term debt and current assets and current liabilities of held-for-sale business.

-As a result of the expected sale of our raised reflective pavement marker business in 2006 (discussed below in "Acquisitions and Divestitures"), the discussions which follow generally reflect summary results from our continuing operations unless otherwise noted.
+As a result of the sale of our raised reflective pavement marker business during the second quarter of 2006 (discussed below in "Acquisitions and Divestitures"), the discussions which follow generally reflect summary results from our continuing operations unless otherwise noted.
 However, the net income and net income per share discussions include the impact of discontinued operations.